Osprey Poco LT Review

 Parent Comfort

 The shoulder strap padding is good, but the adjustability is only average with load lifters that are harder to access for some testers making it challenging to adjust on the fly.
-Even at their tightest setting, some testers felt like they weren't tight enough and didn't really offer the support they should.
+Even at the tightest setting, some testers felt like they weren't tight enough and didn't really offer the support they should.

 The padding on the waistband is somewhat thin compared to competitors but adjusting it is simple and easy to do while moving.
 The forward-pull waist adjustment tightens easily.
 The strap attaches to the center of the belt, so it doesn't distribute the pressure as widely as some of the competition, so it doesn't support the load as well as it could.